SelmanDemiray/Spike_Trainer/ReadMe.md

     ```

 4.  **Follow the prompts:**
     *   You'll be presented with a list of available datasets.
-Enter the number corresponding to your desired dataset.
+Enter the number corresponding to your desired dataset (default: 1).
-    *   Choose an activation function (sigmoid or relu).
+    *   Choose an activation function (sigmoid, relu, or tanh, default: sigmoid).
+    *   Choose an optimizer (sgd, adam, or rmsprop, default: adam).
+    *   Set hyperparameters such as learning rate (default: 0.01), momentum (default: 0.1), weight decay (default: 0.001), number of epochs (default: 10), number of batches (default: 10), and number of hidden units (default: 10).
+    *   After training, you can choose to automatically save the trained weights to a file.
+    *   You can also load previously saved weights for further training or evaluation.
+    *   Optionally, you can save the weights in a format compatible with the SNN.
+    *   You can also save the normalized weights for the SNN.

 ## Code Structure